MolCryst-MLIPs: A Machine-Learned Interatomic Potentials Database for Molecular Crystals: Materials and Methods

 All workflows presented in this work---from reference data generation to model training and validation---were orchestrated using AMLP.\cite{AMLP} The pipeline handles DFT input generation, active learning, dataset curation, MACE training configuration, and post-training validation, ensuring reproducibility across diverse molecular systems while significantly reducing the manual effort required for MLIP development.

-Experimental crystal structures (\texttt{.cif} files) for all polymorphs were obtained from the Cambridge Structural Database (CSD).\cite{csd_database} AMLP automatically parsed these structures and generated input files for cell or geometry optimizations and AIMD simulations using the Vienna Ab Initio Simulation Package (VASP).\cite{vasp1,vasp2,vasp3,vasp4} The Perdew--Burke--Ernzerhof (PBE) exchange-correlation functional~\cite{PBE} was employed with Grimme's D4 dispersion correction,\cite{grimm-d4} providing an accurate description of the long-range van der Waals interactions critical for molecular crystal energetics.\cite{grimm-d4} Brillouin-zone sampling was performed using a $\Gamma$-centered Monkhorst--Pack mesh with a density automatically adjusted to the dimensions of each unit cell.\cite{monkhorst} Cell optimizations were conducted with a plane-wave cutoff energy of 650~eV and a tight electronic convergence criterion (EDIFF = $10^{-7}$~eV).
+Experimental crystal structures (\texttt{.cif} files) for all polymorphs were obtained from the Cambridge Structural Database (CSD).\cite{csd_database} AMLP automatically parsed these structures and generated input files for cell or geometry optimizations and AIMD simulations using the Vienna Ab Initio Simulation Package (VASP).\cite{vasp1,vasp2,vasp3,vasp4} The Perdew--Burke--Ernzerhof (PBE) exchange-correlation functional~\cite{PBE} was employed with Grimme's D4 dispersion correction, providing an accurate description of the long-range van der Waals interactions critical for molecular crystal energetics.\cite{grimm-d4} Brillouin-zone sampling was performed using a $\Gamma$-centered Monkhorst--Pack mesh with a density automatically adjusted to the dimensions of each unit cell.\cite{monkhorst} Cell optimizations were conducted with a plane-wave cutoff energy of 650~eV and a tight electronic convergence criterion (EDIFF = $10^{-7}$~eV).
+PBE+D4 was selected as a pragmatic compromise between accuracy and cost.
+The AL workflow requires thousands of single-point evaluations on cells of several hundred atoms, in addition to cell relaxations under tight convergence criteria; hybrid functionals such as PBE0+D3/D4 are computationally prohibitive at this scale, and meta-GGA schemes such as SCAN+rVV10, while accurate for many condensed-phase systems, are substantially more demanding and require tighter numerical settings for robust convergence.
+D4 was chosen over earlier pairwise schemes as a modern, environment-dependent dispersion model that improves the description of long-range correlation at negligible additional cost.\cite{grimm-d4} The accuracy of any MLIP is nevertheless bounded by that of its reference data: dispersion-corrected GGA functionals reproduce the absolute lattice energies of the X23 benchmark with mean absolute errors of typically 4--6~kJ~mol$^{-1}$ per molecule,\cite{d4-periodic} although the relative energies of polymorphs of the same compound benefit from substantial error cancellation, since the molecular species and bonding environment are common to all forms.
+Residual exchange--correlation error may perturb nonetheless the relative ordering of near-degenerate forms, and the rankings reported below should be understood as reproducing the PBE+D4 reference rather than the exact experimental hierarchy.
+AMLP is, however, agnostic to the underlying electronic-structure method, and because the complete DFT datasets are released alongside the models, they can be regenerated or benchmarked against improved functionals as these become affordable.
 AIMD simulations were performed at temperatures ranging from 25~K to 700~K to maximize coverage of the potential energy surface.
 To further reinforce the models in undersampled regions, an active learning loop was performed: structures that led to simulation failures during NVT runs — using a Berendsen thermostat — were identified, recomputed at the DFT level, and added to the training set.
 The combined dataset of DFT-optimized structures, AIMD trajectories, and actively learned configurations provides the diverse configurational space essential for training robust and transferable interatomic potentials.